aiklyra/aiklyra/README.md

-Here’s the updated README file with the corrected code to include the `base_url` parameter when initializing the `AethraClient`:

----

 # Aethra Python Package

 **Aethra** is a Python client library that provides a simple interface to your FastAPI-powered conversation analysis API.
 It allows developers to easily submit conversation data for clustering and analysis.